casper-network/docs-archive/workflow/erc-20/final-balance.rst

 Checking Final Balances
 =========================

-Final balance read for all users.
+In this section, we check the final balance for all users.

-**Final check for user A balance**
+**Final check for user A's balance**

 .. code-block:: bash